epikurus/flexget_config/README.md

 ## My [Flexget](https://github.com/Flexget/Flexget) config

 This is not a comprehensive feature list, and many settings were tuned to personal preference.
-It is also under constant development.

 It currently does the following (ideally by this order):
 * Populates the series database with a set interval (mainly to allow fresh starts of the series db)